 Effective for taxable years beginning after December 31, 2023, the administration has proposed that a deduction for interest expense of a member of a financial reporting group (defined below) generally would be limited if the member has net interest expense for U.S. tax purposes and the member's net interest expense for financial reporting purposes (computed on a separate company basis) exceeds the member's proportionate share of the financial reporting group's net interest expense reported on the group's consolidated financial statements.
-A member's proportionate share of the financial reporting group's net interest expense would be based on the member's proportionate share of the group's earnings reflected in the financial reporting group is a multinational group that prepares consolidated financial statements in accordance with U.S. GAAP, IFRS, or other method identified by the Secretary under regulations.
+A member's proportionate share of the financial reporting group's net interest expense would be based on the member's proportionate share of the group's earnings reflected in the financial reporting group's consolidated financial statements.
+A financial reporting group is a multinational group that prepares consolidated financial statements in accordance with U.S. GAAP, IFRS, or other method identified by the Secretary under regulations.